ktolent/Getting-and-Cleaning-Data-Project/CodeBook.md

 6. Jerk = sudden movement acceleration
 7. Mag = magnitude of movement
 8. mean and SD are calculated for each subject for each activity for each mean and SD measurements.

-The units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.

 These signals were used to estimate variables of the feature vector for each pattern:
 ‘-XYZ’ is used to denote 3-axial signals in the X, Y and Z directions.
 They total 33 measurements including the 3 dimensions - the X,Y, and Z axes.